TicTacLab/landing2/source/en/doc/mengine/integration-guide.md

 * 400 "MFP" if parameters are invalid
 * 400 "SLE" if sessions limit exceeded
 * 404 "FNF" if file not found
-* 423 "CIP" if engine is busy, event is locked and computation in progress
+* 423 "CIP" if this event is doing calculation right now.
+Wait until that calculation is finishes.

 **Request example** <a href="#curl">*<a/>